tormjens/Meet-My-Team/README.txt

 Tags: meet,my,team,members,staff,gallery,responsive,modal,grid
 Requires at least: 3.6
 Tested up to: 3.8.1
-Stable tag: 1.0.0
+Stable tag: 1.0.1
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Ever needed to display a lot of team members but you find it too lengthy to put into a single page?
-Meet My Team solves that problem by providing an intuitive interface that allows you to add your team members and display their information in a responsive grid and modal!
-Sounds great?
+Meet My Team is an awesome way to display your team members in a grid with a modal for each team member!

 == Description ==
 Ever needed to display a lot of team members but you find it too lengthy to put into a single page?